filecoin-project/filecoin-docs/content/en/networks/mainnet/add-to-metamask/index.md

 ### Steps

-The process for integrating Filecoin into MetaMask is fairly simple but has some very specific variables that you must copy exactly.
+The process for configuring MetaMask to use Filecoin is fairly simple, but has some very specific variables that you must copy exactly.

 1. Open your browser and open the MetaMask plugin.
 If you haven't opened the MetaMask plugin before, you'll be prompted to create a new wallet.
 Follow the prompts to create a wallet.
 2. Click the user circle and select **Settings**: